Amshaker/unetr_plus_plus/README.md

 <hr />

 ![main figure](media/intro_fig.png)
 > **Abstract:** *Owing to the success of transformer models, recent works study their applicability in 3D medical segmentation tasks.
 Within the transformer models, the self-attention mechanism is one of the main building blocks that strives to capture long-range dependencies.
-However, the self-attention operation has quadratic complexity which proves to be a computational bottleneck, especially in volumetric medical imaging, where the inputs are 3D with numerous slices.
+However, the self-attention operation has quadratic complexity, which proves to be a computational bottleneck, especially in volumetric medical imaging, where the inputs are 3D with numerous slices.
 In this paper, we propose a 3D medical image segmentation approach, named UNETR++, that offers both high-quality segmentation masks as well as efficiency in terms of parameters, compute cost, and inference speed.
 The core of our design is the introduction of a novel efficient paired attention (EPA) block that efficiently learns spatial and channel-wise discriminative features using a pair of inter-dependent branches based on spatial and channel attention.
-Our spatial attention formulation is efficient having linear complexity with respect to the input sequence length.
-To enable communication between spatial and channel-focused branches, we share the weights of query and key mapping functions that provide a complimentary benefit (paired attention), while also reducing the overall network parameters.
+Our spatial attention formulation is efficient, having linear complexity with respect to the input sequence length.
+To enable communication between spatial and channel-focused branches, we share the weights of query and key mapping functions that provide a complementary benefit (paired attention), while also reducing the overall network parameters.
 Our extensive evaluations on five benchmarks, Synapse, BTCV, ACDC, BRaTs, and Decathlon-Lung, reveal the effectiveness of our contributions in terms of both efficiency and accuracy.
 On Synapse, our UNETR++ sets a new state-of-the-art with a Dice Score of 87.2%, while being significantly efficient with a reduction of over 71% in terms of both parameters and FLOPs, compared to the best method in the literature.*
 <hr />